 Notification of appointment

-If successful, you will be telephoned by a member of the committee, which will be followed by a letter of offer.
+If successful, you will be telephoned by a member of the committee, which will be followed by an offer of employment.

 If you have been interviewed and are unsuccessful, you will be contacted by a member of the committee, usually within two to three weeks of interview.